MGM Grand Detroit: History

 Designers on the project include the joint venture of Hamilton Anderson Associates and the SmithGroup, both of Detroit, Cleo Design of Las Vegas, Carol Harris of Detroit, Lawrence Lee of California, Toni Chi of New York, and Super Potato out of Japan.
 The lead architects were Paul Tonti of the SmithGroup and Thomas Sherry of Hamilton Anderson Associates.
 In 2007, DTE Energy announced a major transformation of the area around its downtown headquarters into an urban oasis with parks, walkways, and a reflecting pool adjacent to the MGM Grand Detroit.

 Just across the river, Caesars Windsor attracts about six million visitors annually.
-More than fifteen million people cross the Ambassador Bridge and the Detroit-Windsor Tunnel annually.
+More than fifteen million people cross the Ambassador Bridge and the Detroit–Windsor tunnel annually.
 An estimated 46 million people live within a 300-mile (480 km) radius of Metro Detroit.
-Since 2000, the city has seen continuous annual increases in tax revenues from its casinos; the city estimates it will collect $178.25 million in casino taxes alone for 2007, with the casino resorts open in 2008.
+Since 2000, the city has seen continuous annual increases in tax revenues from its casinos; the city estimated that it would collect $178.25 million in casino taxes alone for 2007, with the casino resorts open in 2008.

 Ownership of MGM Grand Detroit, along with many other MGM properties, was transferred in 2016 to MGM Growth Properties (which was later acquired by Vici Properties in 2022), while MGM Resorts continued to operate it under a lease agreement.

-On May 17, 2017, Chris Cornell, the frontman of the grunge band Soundgarden was found dead with a "band around his nape of neck" in his room after performing at the Fox Theatre.
+On May 18, 2017, Chris Cornell, the frontman of the grunge band Soundgarden was found dead with a "band around his nape of neck" in his room after performing at the Fox Theatre.
 Officials ruled his death a suicide by hanging.